 Do you experience chronic pain and are worried that this affects your work?
-This is something that many people deal with.
-To make things worse, sometimes this pain is caused by the work itself.
+There are many people suffering from this.
+To make things worse, sometimes this chronic pain is caused by work tasks themself.

 Understanding Pain: Why it Hurts

 Pain is something humans have known about for the longest time, yet still have difficulty understanding.
 It is often described as an unpleasant sensory and emotional experience associated with actual or potential tissue damage.
 Pain is the body’s way of telling us that something is wrong.

 Previously, the International Association for the Study of Pain, a pain research group, had defined pain as “An unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage.”
 However, recently this definition has been updated to “An unpleasant sensory and emotional experience associated with, or resembling that associated with, actual or potential tissue damage.”

 This updated definition has the potential to broaden the understanding of pain beyond the focus on the physical realm.
 For example, individuals who suffer from chronic pain may not necessarily have any physical damage to their tissues, yet they still experience the same unpleasant sensations.
 Additionally, this updated definition acknowledges the emotional component of pain, which can often be overlooked in traditional medical settings.

 Furthermore, this new definition can also help to break down barriers and stigmas surrounding chronic pain.
 For a long time, chronic pain sufferers were often not taken seriously because their pain could not be attributed to any specific cause or illness.
 This updated definition recognizes that chronic pain really is complex and multifaceted. manifesting in a variety of ways.